Term vs. Whole Life Insurance: The Differences and Which One to Choose

 A lot of people don’t know anything more about life insurance except that their families can get a certain amount of money if they die.
 Even if they heard about the most common variants, term and whole life, they can’t tell you much in the way of details.

-If you’re among the many Americans grappling with the term vs whole life insurance comparison, here’s what you need to know.
+If you’re among the many Americans grappling with these terms, here’s what you need to know.
 Whole life insurance is more permanent and offers lifelong coverage, while term life insurance lasts for a set number of years.
 Of course, these are just the basics, and the differences between term and whole life insurance are a little more complex.
-Keep reading to find out exactly how these two types of insurance work and which one is the best option for you.

 Differences Between Term and Whole Life insurance

 Term life is a less complicated type of insurance offered by many life insurance companies.
 As the name implies, policyholders are covered for a set period of time.
 It can be between five and 30 years, depending on the insurance provider.
-It’s one of the most popular life insurance options, mostly because it comes with affordable premiums.
-However, this insurance eventually expires, and it can only be charged if a policyholder passes away while the coverage is still in force.

 Whole life insurance is also popular, but it’s a more complex option.
 This is more than just insurance coverage; it’s a type of investment.
 Universal whole life insurance works as long as you pay premiums, and it includes a cash value component.
 Of course, it’s much more expensive than term life insurance.

 Whole life and term life insurances guarantee you payouts or death benefits.
 Death benefits are paid to your beneficiaries (children, grandchildren, spouse, etc.), and they are tax-free.
-When it comes to premiums that you pay, both whole and term life have constant premiums that won’t change over time.

 What Is Term Life Insurance?

 Term life insurance, also referred to as “pure” insurance, is coverage that protects beneficiaries in case a policyholder dies prematurely.
-So, how does term life insurance work exactly?

 Term life insurance coverage is straightforward and easy to understand.
 Basically, you buy a policy that has a time limit.
 You can choose how many years you want to be covered.
 For example, it can be five, 10, 20, or 30 years, depending on your agreement with the insurance provider.
 After that time has passed, the policy simply expires, and your contract with the insurer is over.